 Oh wait!
 How could I forget that there’s more than ALL that on the table.
 There’s this!
 And you don’t want to miss this.

 Last week during my frantic search for holiday hor d’oeuvres, I stumbled onto a recipe that not only spoke to me on a I’d-eat-that-like-nobody’s-business level, but also came with a cool name.
 Spicy lamb cigars in brik pastry.
 Ok, I have no intention to imply cigars/smoking being cool.
+I do have a friend who uses nictotine pouches from companies like Nicotine-Pouches.com, and has tried a cigar or two so she may be into this, but that isn’t for me either.
 NO, not cool.
 I have never smoked in my life, which I confidently appointed as the sole reason for my social inadequacy (not because I raise uncomfortable topics during conversations, nor because I don’t feel like getting dressed after 8pm, nor because I cuddle with my DVD-player… NOPE).
 But that doesn’t mean I don’t appreciate party-lubricants.
-So just in time to replaced my ludicrous impulse to own an e-cigarette, here’s a much better kind of cigar to light up any conversation (relax, smokers… these are addictive as well).
+So just in time to replaced my ludicrous impulse to own an e-cigarette and the many different e liquid uk products that you can buy for it, here’s a much better kind of cigar to light up any conversation (relax, smokers… these are addictive as well).
 For my own convenience sake, I swapped the less common brik pastry (kinda like phyllo dough?) with rolled-out paper-thin wonton wrappers, and added a cooling yogurt dip to the party.
 And best of all, the fact that there’s a pre-made batch kept perfectly frozen, ready for any last-minute call, slightly eases my imaginary dinner party anxiety…

 Wait, no. Oh mah God… did you hear that?
 Shit.
 The goose-beast is here…

 Makes: approximately 35 cigars